bytemaster/bytemaster.github.io/_posts/2014-12-18-What-is-BitShares.md

 categories: update
 ---

 Answering the question "What is BitShares?" has been one of the most difficult challenges I have faced.
 BitShares is so many things to different people and there are a thousand different ways of understanding what BitShares is.
 This post will tell you what BitShares is to me, its founder.
 Before getting into the long-answer to this question, let me give you the executive summary.
-BitShares is one of the most important tools that any community can use to secure their freedom.
-BitShares is an idea whose time has come.
+BitShares is one of the most important tools that any community can use to secure their freedom; an idea whose time has come.
 After reading this post I bet you will agree.

   >  All the forces in the world are not so powerful as an idea whose time has come.  - Victor Hugo